maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 marketplace itself as a business may not be sustainable, and ultimately, hurt producer and consumer trust in sustainable .NET open source.

+*Edit: this is by no means meant to be a kick in the gut.
+It will happen, which can be fine, but having fragmentation in such marketplaces would hurt the mission of supporting OSS sustainability.
+A NuGet marketplace will have to go big to drive that mission home.*

 ## Conclusion

 If all of these criteria (and probably more) are met, a NuGet marketplace can be a huge step towards